grammarly/rocker-compose/README.md

 There is an official [docker-compose](https://github.com/docker/compose) tool which is made exactly for the same purpose.
 But we found that it is missing a few key features that makes us unable using it for deployments.
 For us, composition tool should:

-1. Be able to read the manifest (configuration file) and run an isolated chain of containers
+1. Be able to read the manifest (configuration file) and run an isolated chain of containers, respecting a dependency graph
-2. Support all Docker's configuration options, such as all you can do with plain `docker run`, you can do with `compose` *(for some options, docker-compose do not have the most intuitive names, rocker-compose uses convention to fit the names of original run spec)*
-3. Be idempotent.
+2. Be idempotent.
 Only affected containers should be restarted. *(docker-compose simply restarts everything on every run)*
+3. Support all Docker's configuration options, such as all you can do with plain `docker run`, you can do with `compose` *(for some options, docker-compose do not have the most intuitive names, rocker-compose uses convention to fit the names of original run spec)*
 4. Support configurable namespaces and avoid name clashes between apps *(docker-compose does not even support underscores in container names, that's a bummer)*
 5. Remove containers that are not in the manifest anymore *docker-compose does not*
 6. Respect any changes that can be made to containers configuration.
 Images can be updated, their names might stay same, in cases of using `:latest` tags